kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 </div>

 That's quite a lot of writing for one post, and I think that this is a good stopping point.
-In the next post on this topic, I will discuss the results of running the policy, various other approaches I have taken in producing, evaluating and improving the policy, and provide more information on methods of prompt design for the LLM.
+In the next post on this topic, I will discuss the results of running the policy, comparisons between the raw policy and the fuzzy approximation, various other approaches I have taken in producing, evaluating and improving the policy, and provide more information on methods of prompt design for the LLM.

 [//]: # (<details>)